Hugh van Cuylenburg was being interviewed on a national radio station when he surprised himself with an admission.

 They are two words you wouldn’t expect to hear from the author of The Resilience Project, a book that focuses on mindfulness and mental health and has become somewhat of a survival guide during the Covid pandemic.

-But Hugh van Cuylenburg found himself admitting he too was struggling, a theme which he will explore in his upcoming book Let Go.
+But Hugh van Cuylenburg found himself admitting he too was struggling.

 Hugh was being interviewed on a national radio station about three months ago when he surprised himself as he admitted to his own battles as a result of ongoing lockdowns.

 'When asked how I was I just said I was totally and utterly broken,' he said.

 'I felt pressure to be OK because I was The Resilience Project guy.